RickCogley/RCC-Hugo2015/content/post/pfu-hhkb-keyboard-osx-el-capitan-status.md

 </figure>

 I've followed up with PFU several times since this post, and although they now say they have a beta available, they won't let me test it.
 Whatever.
 I confirm you can fix it using [Seil](https://pqrs.org/osx/karabiner/seil.html.en), though.
 Just download Seil, mount its ``.dmg``, double click the installer and follow the prompts.
 Then just run it, and set the three checkboxes you can see in the screenshot. _Click to embiggen >>_.

+### 20 Nov 2015

+PFU states on their FAQ site that they should be able to release updated drivers for OS X El Capitan near the end of Nov 2015.